-The mission of the Textile Design program is to provide an integrated, collaborative curriculum that blends experiential learning in aesthetic and creative skills with emerging global technologies.
+The mission of the textile design program is to provide an integrated, collaborative curriculum that blends experiential learning in aesthetic and creative area with emerging global technologies.
 The program emphasizes supportive relationships with faculty and peers, together with cross-disciplinary knowledge, to turn innovative ideas into actual products, preparing students for successful careers establishing the trends in design, color and pattern.

 Program Learning Outcomes

 Graduates of the textile design program will have the ability to:

 - Apply conceptual and critical thinking skills that illustrate an understanding of the theoretical foundations of textile design.

 - Demonstrate creative talents required of the textile design industry.